|MP 7.01.96||Computer-Assisted Musculoskeletal Surgical Navigational Orthopedic Procedure|

 Pelvic Tumor Resection

 A 2009 review of the literature on computer-assisted pelvic tumor resection suggests that predefined osteotomy planes can be successfully identified during the operation and that planned surgical margins can be achieved.(41) The number of cases is small, and no controlled studies were identified that compared outcomes with conventional surgical approaches.
 However, inadequate (contaminated or intralesional) surgical margins have been reported in 12% to 75% of conventional cases.
 The authors note that the preoperative process for CAN is time-consuming, due to the lack of commercially available navigation platforms for pelvic applications.

 Ongoing Clinical Trials

-A search of online site www.clinicaltrials.gov identified a prospective observational cohort study on the Orthosensor Surgical Smart Trial (NCT01469299).
+A search of online site www.ClinicalTrials.gov identified a prospective observational cohort study on the Orthosensor Surgical Smart Trial (NCT01469299).
 This study will evaluate outcomes from soft tissue balancing with the Orthosensor in comparison with soft tissue balancing by feel.
 The study has an estimated enrollment of 500 patients.
-No completion date is listed.
+The estimated primary completion date is December 2015.